lecture by Dr. Katherine Freese

 Get the free Skeptic Magazine App and enjoy digital subscriptions and back issues on your iOS and Android devices, PC, Mac, Kindle Fire, BlackBerry PlayBook, and Windows 8 devices!

 SkepticBlog is a collaboration among some of the most recognized names in promoting science, critical thinking, and skepticism including.
-Regular bloggers include: Brian Dunning, Daniel Loxton, Donald Prothero, Mark Edward, Michael Shermer, and Steven Novella.
+Regular bloggers include: Daniel Loxton, Donald Prothero, Mark Edward, Michael Shermer, and Steven Novella.

 eSkeptic is our free email newsletter, delivered once a week.
 In it, you’ll receive: fascinating articles, announcements, podcasts, book reviews, and more…

 Here are the articles that people have been sharing over the last few days.

 Carbon Comic, which appears in Skeptic magazine, is created by Kyle Sanders: a pilot and founder of Little Rock, Arkansas’ Skeptics in The Pub.
 He is also a cartoonist who authors Carbon Dating: a skeptical comic strip about science, pseudoscience, and relationships.
 It can be found at carboncomic.com.

 Planning on shopping at Amazon?
 By clicking on our Amazon affiliate link, which will open the Amazon Store in your Internet browser, the Skeptics Society will receive a small commission on your purchase.
 Your prices for all products remain the same, yet you’ll provide essential financial support for the work of the nonprofit Skeptics Society.